serinko/gizmo/tutorials/ssh_git_101.md

 > Git is a [free and open source](https://git-scm.com/about/free-and-open-source) distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

-We use git as it's the most commonly known tool for distriburted collaboartion.
+We use git as it's the most commonly known tool for distributed collaboration.
 You can read more about [git on their page](https://git-scm.com/).

 ### Install git